Ed-Silver/CogentRoleplay-Core/getting_started_writing_with_latex.md

 ## Installing LaTeX and setting up VSCode
 [Follow this guide](https://blog.jakelee.co.uk/getting-latex-working-in-vscode-on-windows/) to install LaTeX and set it up for VSCode.
 > [!IMPORTANT]
 > Install the full scheme or the medium scheme instead of LaTeX only, otherwise you’ll have issues with missing packages.
-It is possible to install these packages using TLShell TeX Live Manager but it’s much easier during inital installation
+It is possible to install these packages using TLShell TeX Live Manager but it’s much easier during inital installation.

 ## Building the PDFs
 The PDF will build automatically upon saving, or alteratively you can click the green arrow next to the file ribbon: